London is a top shopping destination for people throughout the world.

 Food is available to eat as soon as you buy it, or you can purchase a multitude of ingredients to create your own meal at home.

-From bakeries to butchers, confectionaries to charcuterie, seafood to spices, dairy to drinks - whatever you choose to indulge in, I guarantee you will not leave Borough Market with an empty stomach!
+From bakeries to butchers, confectionaries to charcuterie, seafood to spices, dairy to drinks - whatever you choose to indulge in, we guarantee you will not leave Borough Market with an empty stomach!

-The largest antiques market in the entire world, Portobello showcases over 1,000 dealers in one localised area in the west of London.
+The largest antique market in the entire world, Portobello Road Market showcases over 1,000 dealers in one localised area in the west of London.

 The antique showcases at Portobello are a Saturday operation, with many stalls opening at 8:30 or 9:00 am and oftentimes packing up by 4 pm.